 API: You can use our Launchers API to open or close the menu (without a widget), and (soon) extract performance data.
 Learn more about the Launcher API here.

-Sit back and enjoy this pre-recorded video where we explain why we built Launchers, how it works, and where you can use them.
+Sit back and enjoy this pre-recorded video where we explain why we built Launchers, how they work, and where you can use them.